elegant-scipy/elegant-scipy/markdown/ch7.markdown

 But Matt Rocklin's blog posts on this topic really opened my eyes to the utility and elegance of streaming data analysis, to the point that it was impossible to contemplate writing this book without including a chapter on it, even though it is not really a SciPy feature.
 The Python language contains some very nice primitives for streaming data processing, and these can be combined with Matt's Toolz library to generate gorgeous, concise code that is extremely memory-efficient.

-Let me clarify what I mean by "streaming".
+Let me clarify what I mean by "streaming" and why you might want to do it.
 Suppose you have some data in a CSV text file, and you want to compute the column-wise average of $\log(x+1)$ of the values.
 The most common way to do this would be to use NumPy to load the values, compute the log function for all values in the full matrix, and then take the mean over the 1st axis: